 The REFout_EN input is internally synchronized with the selected input clock by the SYNC block.
 This synchronizing function prevents glitches and runt pulses from occurring on the REFout clock when enabled or disabled.
-REFout will be enabled within three cycles (t{EN}) of the input clock after REFout_EN is toggled high.
-REFout will be disabled within three cycles (t{DIS}) of the input clock after REFout_EN is toggled low.
+REFout is enabled within 3 cycles (t{EN}) of the input clock after REFout_EN is toggled high.
+REFout is disabled within 3 cycles (t{DIS}) of the input clock after REFout_EN is toggled low.